45 Rocket Engines

 Application of Conservation Principles

 Newton’s second and third laws are the basic physical principles that apply to rocket propulsion systems.
 Consider a typical rocket engine, as shown in the figure below.
-The principle of thrust generation for a rocket engine is from the reaction force associated with accelerating a mass of gases at high velocity out of an expansion nozzle, the gases being a byproduct of combustion of the fuel and the oxidizer, and so increasing the kinetic energy and momentum of the gases.
-Consequently, the gases and products of combustion are accelerated in one direction, and the resultant force on the vehicle is directed in the opposite direction, per Newton’s third law.
+The principle of thrust generation for a rocket engine is from the reaction force associated with accelerating a mass of gases at high velocity out of an expansion nozzle, the gases being a byproduct of the combustion of the fuel and the oxidizer, and so increasing the kinetic energy and momentum of the gases.
+Consequently, the gases and products of combustion are accelerated in one direction, and the resultant force on the rocket engine and the vehicle to which it is attached is directed in the opposite direction, per Newton’s third law.

 If the flow is assumed to be steady, compressible, and inviscid, then the general form of the momentum equation is